Cost of Living in Auburn, AL

 The cost of utilities such as electricity, natural gas, and other services can significantly impact the overall cost of living in Auburn, AL.

 Living in Auburn, AL could entail higher utility costs.
-Electricity costs sit at 15.03, while natural gas is priced at 21.76 per Thousand Cubic Feet—both aligning with state medians.
-Expect to budget about 200 monthly for other services like water and garbage.
+Electricity costs sit at $15.03, while natural gas is priced at $21.76 per Thousand Cubic Feet — both aligning with state medians.
+Expect to budget about $200 monthly for other services like water and garbage.
 These utility expenses are vital considerations as they directly influence monthly living costs.
-Comparing these rates to other cities may help ascertain if Bethlehem is a financially viable option for your relocation.
+Comparing these rates to other cities may help ascertain if Auburn is a financially viable option for your relocation.